Skip to contents

 In the case of validating a survival prediction model, this function assesses the predictive performance of the linear predictor and (optionally) the predicted event probabilities at a fixed time horizon against an observed time-to-event outcome.
 Various metrics of calibration and discrimination are calculated.
 For calibration, the observed-to-expected ratio at the specified time_horizon (if predicted risks are available through specification of x$cum_hazard) and calibration slope are produced.
 For discrimination, Harrell's C-statistic is calculated.

 For both model types, a flexible calibration plot is produced (for survival models, the cumulative baseline hazard must be available in the predinfo object, x$cum_hazard).
 Specify parameter cal_plot to indicate whether a calibration plot should be produced (TRUE), or not (FALSE).
 The calibration plot is produced by regressing the observed outcomes against a cubic spline of the logit of predicted risks (for a logistic model) or the complementary log-log of the predicted risks (for a survival model).
-Users can specify parameters to modify the calibration plot.
-Specifically, one can specify: xlab, ylab, xlim, and ylim to change plotting characteristics for the calibration plot.
-A rug can be added to the x-axis of the plot by setting pred_rug as TRUE; this can be used to show the predicted risk distribution by outcome status.
+Users can specify the following additional parameters to pred_validate to modify the calibration plot:

 See also